netxms/netxms-doc/admin/installation.rst

 4.4
 ---
-Minimal JRE (Java Runtime Environment) version for management client is Java-17.
+Minimal JRE (Java Runtime Environment) version for both web and management client is Java-17.

 4.2